 - Federal College Work Study

-Students who have advised the appropriate University department of their withdrawal, through 60 percent of the semester, will receive credit for eligible financial aid refunds using a pro-rated calculation based on the percentage of the semester attended by the student.
+Students who have advised the Canes Success Center of their withdrawal, through 60 percent of the semester, will receive credit for eligible financial aid refunds using a pro-rated calculation based on the percentage of the semester attended by the student.
 Unearned Title IV funds will be returned in accordance with the refund policy established in Section 484B of the Higher Education Act of 1965, as amended (HEA) and provided for through the Student Assistance General Provisions regulations enacted on October 7, 1998.
 Please review UM’s current policy on tuition refunds.
 Fees are not refundable and will not be pro-rated.

-The University refund schedule does not apply to students in the following on-campus and off-campus programs: The Executive MBA, the MBA Program for Working Professionals, and the Master of Science in Professional Management.
+The University refund schedule (click here for current drop refund schedules) does not apply to students in the following on-campus and off-campus programs: The Executive MBA, the MBA Program for Working Professionals, and the Master of Science in Professional Management.
 Unless the student has completed official withdrawal procedures in writing with the Graduate Business Program office prior to the beginning of a course/term, tuition will be refunded on a prorated basis based on the number of class meetings attended through the effective date of withdrawal.
 No tuition refund will be granted when class attendance has exceeded 50% of class meetings.
 This policy supersedes any information stated in the Graduate Bulletin and other university publications.

 The amount of earned tuition and financial aid will be calculated on a daily pro-rated basis.
 Unearned tuition will be credited to the students account.
 Unearned, disbursed financial aid will be charged to the students account and refunded to the appropriate financial aid programs.
 Students who have not completed the verification process are ineligible to receive any financial aid and therefore no financial aid will have been earned.
 All disbursed financial aid will be charged to the students account and refunded to the appropriate financial aid program.

-The return of financial aid will be refunded to the following sources used in the specific order as noted below until the total amount of the school’s responsibility has been satisfied:
+The return of financial aid will be refunded in the specific order noted below until the total amount of the school’s responsibility has been satisfied:

 - Unsubsidized Federal Stafford Loans